Lisa DeAngelis: Career

 Following her fellowship at the hospital, DeAngelis joined Memorial Sloan Kettering Cancer Center (MSKCC) to complete her second fellowship under the guidance of Jerome Posner.
 Upon completing her fellowship, she joined the faculty at MSKCC and was appointed Chair of the Department of Neurology in 1997.
 In this role, she focused her research on the neurologic complications of cancer and led national trials of investigational drugs for primary central nervous system lymphomas.

 By 2012, DeAngelis was serving as Chair of the Department of Neurology and Co-Executive Director of the Brain Tumor Center.
 She also held the Lillian Rojtman Berkman Chair in honor of her mentor, Jerome B. Posner, and served as Vice President of the American Academy of Neurology.
 As a result of her accomplishments, DeAngelis was elected a Member of the National Academy of Medicine.
 A few years later, in 2019, she was appointed the Physician-in-Chief and Chief Medical Officer of MSKCC.
 In this role, she was expected to oversee all clinical services, research, medical education, multi-center collaborations, and seven regional care sites across New York and New Jersey.

 During the COVID-19 pandemic, DeAngelis was recognized in Crain’s New York Business' 2020 Notable in Healthcare List for being "a visionary leader for the MSK community," and on Avenue Magazine’s The Power List 2020.
 In November, DeAngelis was awarded the Oligo Nation’s Lifetime Achievement Award for her leadership in the field of neuro-oncology.
-The following year, she collabrated with David Scheinberg to establish Break Through Cancer, a foundation aimed at accelerating collaborative research, clinical trials, and cures for the deadliest cancers.
+The following year, she collaborated with David Scheinberg to establish Break Through Cancer, a foundation aimed at accelerating collaborative research, clinical trials, and cures for the deadliest cancers.